-4.3 WHAT CRITERIA ARE USED IN THE EVALUATION?
+4.3 WHAT CRITERIA ARE USED TO ASSESS YOUR APPLICATION?

-Compliance with the formal criteria (see Box 3) and alignment of your letter of interest to the overall scope and conditions of the specific Grand Solutions call text are prerequisites to be eligible for assessment.
+Compliance with the formal criteria (see Box 3) and alignment of your application to the overall scope and conditions of the specific Grand Solutions call text are prerequisites to be eligible for assessment.

-Each eligible letter of interest for the Grand Solutions programme is assessed on the basis of three main criteria:
+Each application for a Grand solutions project is assessed on the basis of three main criteria:

-- · Quality of idea
+- Quality of idea

 - Impact

-- · Quality of execution
+- Quality of execution

-The criteria and their content are described below and can be met to a greater or lesser extent depending on the project.
-As such, not all sub-criteria may seem equally relevant to the individual letter of interest.
-Due to competition between letters of interest, it is furthermore not a given that meeting the criteria will result in an invitation for phase 2.
+The criteria and their content are described below and can to a greater or lesser extent be met depending on the project.
+As such, not all sub-criteria may seem equally relevant to the individual application.
+Due to competition between applications, it is furthermore not a given that meeting the criteria will result in an IFD investment.

-In phase 1, quality of idea is assessed based on to what extent the letter of interest clearly and successfully addresses the following sub-criteria:
+In phase 2, quality of idea is assessed based on to what extent the application clearly and successfully addresses the following sub-criteria: